michaelcbutler/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image3.2]

-While this combination of thresholding produced good results for the test images, performance on some video frames was poor.
+While this combination of thresholding produced good results for my test image, performance on some video frames was poor.
 I removed the gradient direction thresholding to achieve more consistent performance for the video.
 The code for the video pipeline is in the function `threshold()`.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.